nawalhasan/Finding-Patterns-with-Regressions/README.md

 # DA2-Assignments
-This repository contains the assignments and projects for DA2
+This repository is dedicated to all the assignments for Data Analysis 2: Regression Analysis.